STUDENT SERVICES RESIDENT APPLICATIONS FOR 2020/21 ARE NOW OPEN (FOR AN AUTUMN 2020 START).

 In addition to undertaking on-call duty SSRs will spend time pro-actively supporting the residential community by assisting with community development and Student Services activities.

 SSRs will live in residences in or near the area for which they have oversight.
-Twenty-three SSRs will live on the main campus and six in the Village.
+Twenty-three SSRs will live on the main campus and six in the Village, and two will reside in the city centre at either Pablo Fanque or Benedict's Gate.
 You can express a preference at interview although we cannot guarantee this will be met.
 In return for their work, SSRs:

 Where an SSR is undertaking a course which extends throughout the 2020 summer vacation, they may be able, subject to Student Services requirements and previous satisfactory performance, to remain in residences over the vacation in return for undertaking SSR duties.